 In February 2009, the Company converted SOFTBANK IDC Solutions Corp.
 (IDC) into a consolidated subsidiary, and subsequently absorbed it via merger the following March.
 In June 2010, the Company received notification from the Tokyo Regional Taxation Bureau of a revision to its tax payment related to those transactions.
 Refuting the taxation bureau's revision, the Company submitted a request for reconsideration to the National Tax Tribunal, after which it filed to revoke said decision in April 2011.
-The appeal for the legal action was dismissed by the Tokyo High Court on November 5, 2014, but the case is under final appeal.
+That legal action was dismissed on March 18, 2014, however, the case remains under appeal.